It Started with Us – Don’t Forget That as Agreements Are Now Being Torn Up

 It started with us.
 Long before the Swedish International Development Cooperation Agency (Sida) was established, a faith-based movement within Swedish civil society was already working to change the world.
 Severing ties with us means that extensive experience and valuable knowledge will be lost to local partners.

-There was a time when popular movements pushed for the restoration of human dignity, feeding the hungry, and ensuring that the excluded and marginalised had a place in society.
-Out of that commitment, a far-reaching effort has grown—one that no single actor could ever achieve alone.
+There was a time when popular movements pushed for restoring human dignity, feeding the hungry, and ensuring that the excluded and marginalised had a place in society.
+A far-reaching effort has grown out of that commitment—one that no single actor could achieve alone.
 Our member organisations and churches represent a broad ecumenical spectrum of Christian traditions.
-They draw on decades, and in some cases centuries, of experience and established relationships with recipient communities.
-This kind of knowledge is difficult to transfer, and Sida cannot maintain our global network of partners on its own.
+They draw on decades and in some cases centuries, of experience and established relationships with recipient communities.
+This knowledge is difficult to transfer, and Sida cannot independently maintain our global network of partners.

 Shifting norms and values takes time, and development cooperation must be long-term.
 Short-term approaches do not yield sustainable results.
-SMC-Faith in Development holds a wealth of expertise that has taken years and significant resources to build.
-We are part of a global civil society ecosystem in which every actor plays a crucial role.
+SMC Faith in Development holds a wealth of expertise that has taken years and significant resources to build.
+We are part of a global civil society ecosystem where every actor plays a crucial role.
 SMC organises churches and Christian-based organisations working for human rights, global justice, and poverty reduction.
-We amplify the voices of rights-holders to make support relevant, and we collaborate within the ecosystem.
+We amplify rights-holders voices to make support relevant, and we collaborate within the ecosystem.
 We have been doing so for over a hundred years.

-The infrastructure of relationships and mutual learning that we have built since the early 20th century has made us a key Sida partner since the 1980s, enabling us to channel development funds to smaller actors that would otherwise have no access to government financing.
-This has been an effective collaboration, enhancing the impact of the work carried out by churches and faith-based organisations.
+The infrastructure of relationships and mutual learning that we have built since the early 20th century has made us a key Sida partner since the 1980s.
+This has enabled us to channel development funds to smaller actors who would otherwise have no access to government financing.
+This collaboration has been effective, enhancing the impact of the work carried out by churches and faith-based organisations.

-SMC’s Secretary-General, Charlotta Norrby, still hopes that the government and Sida are willing to reconsider hasty decisions and seek a wise path forward.
+SMC’s Secretary-General, Charlotta Norrby, still hopes that the Government and Sida will reconsider hasty decisions and seek a wise path forward.